 Students who have not been granted an official leave of absence, have taken courses elsewhere, will pursue a different major, or have been separated from the institution for more than two semesters should contact the Admissions Office to complete a new application for readmission.
 Official transcripts from colleges attended during the separation are required.
-Readmission does not guarantee registration.

-All students seeking readmission must be cleared by all relevant offices at the college, including but not limited to Academic and Student Affairs, Financial Aid, and Student Accounts before they are eligible to receive a readmission decision.
+All students seeking readmission must be cleared by all relevant offices at the College, including but not limited to Academic and Student Affairs, Financial Aid, and Student Accounts before they are eligible to receive a readmission decision.